kdeldycke/awesome-billing/README.md

 ## Others

-* https://keygen.sh  - Commercial service to sell and manage license keys
+* https://keygen.sh  - Commercial service to sell and manage license keys.
+* [Why not use Double or Float to represent currency?](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency/3730040#3730040) - Because of precision: floats and doubles cannot accurately represent the base 10 multiples that we use for money.